neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 -   NLP - token classification:  `nlp-token_classification`
 -   NLP - named entity recognition:  `nlp-named_entity_recognition`

-Note, other aliases are recognized for these use cases such as image-classification for cv-classification.
+Note that other aliases are recognized for these use cases, such as image-classification for cv-classification.
 Sparsify will automatically recognize these aliases and apply the correct use case.

 For Training-Aware Experiments, custom use cases are only supported with the APIs for custom integrations.
 This is because non-custom integrations utilize plugins that correspond to the appropriate use case for training pipelines.
 To utilize this, ensure that you have a training pipeline ready to go and inject the Sparsify API into the training pipeline with the desired use case passed in as an argument.
-More info on this specific pathway will be available in the near future as Sparsify development progresses.
+More information on this specific pathway will be available in the near future as Sparsify's development progresses.

 For full details on Sparsify use cases, read the [Sparsify Use Cases Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/use-cases-guide.md).